AbnormalHuman/GeoFs-Carrier-Catapults-from-AriakimTaiyo/README.md

-# GeoFs-Carrier-Cats
+# GeoFs-Carrier-Catapults

+**Please note this is forked from AriakimTaiyo's original project.
+Apparently he re-wrote about 85% of the code upon seeing my version, which is currently archived.**

 Adds functional and tweakable catapults to the carrier in GeoFs

 Controls:<br>
 `Note: All controls, forces, and catapult locations are configurable`<br>
-Press 'q' to lower the launch bar, then line up with a catapult and press '/' to lock it in place.
-Throttle max and press 'l' to launch.<br>
+Press Q to lock onto the catapult, then press ~ (you may have to press Shift+ ~ in order for it to work) to launch.<br>
 Aircraft supported: F-16, F-14, and E-2C

 <img width="909" alt="Screen Shot 2022-04-19 at 8 06 09 PM" src="https://user-images.githubusercontent.com/79466778/164122071-f2c88f14-a869-4815-96ba-d64bb98e949d.png">